 - International Human Resource Management

 - Operations Management

-The integrative case marks the conclusion of the taught part of the program, with a broad-based business case or cases over a 15-hour period.
+- The integrative case marks the conclusion of the taught part of the program, with a broad-based business case or cases over a 15-hour period.
 This is an opportunity for students to display what they have acquired during the taught part of the program by analyzing the case from different functional areas.
-Please see the syllabus details for the specific format of your integrative case, as the timing and delivery of this module vary according to the instructor and type of integrative case used.

 Global Management Challenge

 Students will participate in this team simulation – a high point of the program.
 Strongly motivated and culturally diverse teams compete for the best results for their company.

 MBA Networking and Grenoble Discovery Week

 GEM MBA students are invited to attend this week-long session in Grenoble, enabling students from campuses in Grenoble, Berlin, Moscow, and Tbilisi to come together to network and attend seminars and conferences on key management issues.
 The week includes company visits, networking events, and an alumni evening.
 Topics and events covered typically include Conflict Resolution, Interview Techniques, Radical Career Change, Salary Negotiations, and Effective Leaderships.

 Study Trip in Berlin

 The full-time program in Grenoble includes a week’s Study Trip organized with our partners in Berlin, normally taking place in June towards the end of the program.
 There are corporate & academic speakers, company visits some cultural sight-seeing and a GEM post-graduate Alumni meet-up.
 Assignments for Strategy and HRM modules are related to some of the Study Trip content.
 Flights and hotel accommodation are included in the Grenoble program fees.